-Progressive Metal – specifically the sphere of influence around Arjen Lucassen – took on quite some importance for the Best of… – in addition to The Gentle Storm – by way of Guilt Machine hitting the blog at full speed with their one and only record.
+Progressive Metal, specifically Arjen Lucassen‘s world, took on quite some importance for this edition.
+In addition to The Gentle Storm, Guilt Machine hit the blog at full speed with their one and only record.
 Not to forget that RockmusicRaider is now also officially a fan of Stream of Passion headed by the lovely Marcela Bovio.

-Then the Doom Metal wave started to spice up the Best of… list in earnest starting with My Silent Wake and their excellent Damnatio Memoriae, just to be dethroned by the latest concoction thrown in by Paradise Lost.
+Then the Doom Death Metal wave started to spice up the Best of… list in earnest starting with My Silent Wake and their excellent Damnatio Memoriae.
+Just to be dethroned by the latest concoction thrown in by Paradise Lost.
 However, the friggin’ cherry on the pie really came with My Dying Bride much later in the year, letting their competitors Feel The Misery.

 Leaves’ Eyes released their Viking piece King of Kings some time ago in 2015, thus placing themselves onto the Best of..
 Tome II edition.
 And they again added some more oomph and quality to their tune.
 This is a steady progression of this band and they need to be watched.

-Last, but not least RockmusicRaider got on an extened review of old hard rock and #metal hitting this Best of… too, focusing on bands like Uriah Heep in their heyday, covering stellar records like Salisbury – early Prog Rock.
-And more of that to come.
-But also covering underrated bands like UFO, mainly related to the Schenker years – for now.
+Last, but not least RockmusicRaider got on an extened review of old hard rock and metal hitting this Best of… too.
+Focusing on bands like Uriah Heep in their heyday, covering stellar records like Salisbury, stellar early Prog Rock.
+And more of that is surely to come.
+But RMR also covered underrated bands like UFO, mainly related to the Schenker years – for now.
 Just think about Lights Out and Obsession, whereas the former will be beating the latter – in my opinion.